chidiwilliams/chidiwilliams.com/README.md

 - [ ] Dark mode :)
 - [ ] Write a script to generate site header from title
 - [ ] GitHub embed
-- [ ] Next and previous post to read